skrey/yellow-extensions/source/help/en/how-to-change-the-media.md

 ---
-Title: How to adjust media
+Title: How to change the media
 ---
 All media files are located in the `media` folder.
 You can store your images and other files here.